Masks and face coverings

-The OWTS inspections required for the Transfer of Title are submitted electronically to El Paso County Public Health (EPCPH) within 3 working days of the inspection date by an El Paso County Certified Inspector (Revised 09/2018).
-The inspections are reviewed upon submittal for completeness, and EPCPH shall notify the Certified Inspector of any inspection omissions with 2 business days of receipt.
-The Certified Inspector shall then submit a revised inspection report within 2 working days.
+The OWTS inspections required for the Transfer of Title are to be submitted electronically to El Paso County Public Health (EPCPH) within 3 working days of the inspection date by an El Paso County Certified Inspector (Revised 8/2021).
+Upon reviewing the inspection report for completeness, EPCPH shall notify the Inspector of any inspection omissions within 2 business days of the receipt.
+The Certified Inspector shall then submit a revised inspection report within 2 business days.

 If it is determined by EPCPH that an OWTS does not meet the requirements for issuance of an Acceptance Document, a Conditional Acceptance Document may be issued, provided that the purchaser of the property, or the assigned agent agrees to obtain a permit and complete all necessary repairs to the OWTS (or connect to a sanitation district, if appropriate) within 90 days of occupancy of the structure.
 If conditions, such as frozen ground, limit the ability to complete all necessary repairs, the 90 days allowed the purchaser may be extended by EPCPH.